aprilescobar/Projects/README.md

 # About This Page
 Hello there!
-This page is dedicated to presenting the projects I have created.
+This page is dedicated to presenting the projects I built.
 Links are provided for you to explore them.
 Enjoy!

 # Style Me